Donald O. Hebb: Honors and awards

 Hebb was a member of both the Canadian Psychological Association (CPA) and the American Psychological Association (APA).
 He was elected President of the CPA in 1953 and of the APA in 1960.
 He won the APA Distinguished Scientific Contribution Award in 1961.

 He was elected a Fellow of the Royal Society of Canada and a Fellow of the Royal Society of London in March 1966.

 He received an honorary doctorate from 15 universities, including in 1961 from University of Chicago, in 1965 from Dalhousie University and in 1975 from Concordia University.

 The Donald O. Hebb Award, named in his honor, is awarded by the Canadian Psychological Association to distinguished Canadian psychologists.
 The award is presented yearly to a person who has made a significant contribution to promoting the discipline of psychology as a science by conducting research, by teaching and leadership, or as a spokesperson.
 The inaugural award was presented to Hebb in 1980.

 In 2011 he was posthumously inducted into the Halifax, Nova Scotia, Discovery Centre's Hall of Fame.
+At a 2011 meeting of the executive council of the Committee for Skeptical Inquiry (CSI), Hebb was selected for inclusion in CSI's Pantheon of Skeptics, an award given to deceased fellows of CSI.

 His archives, including records relating to research and teaching activities, are held by the McGill University Archives, McGill University, in Montreal.